astrochili/vscode-defold/README.md

 - Bob's tasks output logs to the Terminal tab.
 - The game outputs logs to the Debug Console tab.

+## Troubleshooting

+#### *fatal: cannot open file 'YOUR-DEFOLD-PATH-HERE/config* (Debug Console)

+Setup the path to the Defold Editor.
+See at [Defold Path](#defold-path) part.

+#### *The system cannot find the path specified* (Debug Console)

+This can happen when you try to start a debugger session and the bash path does not match the path in the `.vscode/launch.json` file.
+The default bash installation path is `C:/Program Files/Git/bin/bash`, so make sure it is there, or change the path in `.vscode/launch.json`.

+#### *Warning: Failed to clean up temp directory 'C:\Users\...'* (Terminal)

+It can be ignored, see at [post on the forum](https://forum.defold.com/t/bob-failed-to-clean-up-temp-directory-solved/68065/).

 ## Limitations

 There is no way to change breakpoints at runtime, only on pauses.
 Bind some key to call `debugger.requestBreak()` can be a great trick if you want to edit breakpoints at runtime but you don't have any breakpoints in the code at the moment.
 Watch [tomblind/local-lua-debugger-vscode/#32](https://github.com/tomblind/local-lua-debugger-vscode/issues/32) for updates.